AndroidonEarth/Small-C-Shell/README.md

 # Small-C-Shell
-A simple shell program written with C. An exercise in process management.
+A shell program written with C.

 # Synopsis
 A basic shell to run command line instructions and return results similar to other shells, but without many of their fancier features.